This post contains affiliate links. Please see ourย disclosure policy.

-Peanut Butter Cup Cookies stacked on white plate.
+closeup of the Peanut Butter Cup Cookies on a cooling rack.

 Want to save this recipe?